 Live Stats: Statbroadcast

-Series Information: This is the 20th meeting with the Tigers leading the series, 13-6.
+This is the 22nd meeting with the Tigers leading the series, 12-9.
 The teams first met in 1988, a 16-12 victory for the squad from Clarksville.
 TSU earned its first win in the series a year later, 38-10.
 The Govs snapped the Tigers five game win streak in the series in 2017 with a 21-17 win at Nissan Stadium.
 The prior 11 meetings had run in streaks for the teams.
 TSU won a trio of games from 1996-2008, only to see the Governors reel off three of their own from 2009-11.
-The Tigers are currently on a five game run, including a last second 41-40 win in Clarksville in 2016.
+The Tigers then went on a five game streak, including a last second 41-40 win in Clarksville in 2016.
 APSU is currently on a two game run.